JerryZhaoLab/JerryZhaoLab.github.io/home.md

 We are particularly interested in long genes and the mechanisms regulating long genes transcription and splicing.<br>
  <br>

-The lab utilizes approaches including genomics, epigenomics, bioinformatics, computational biology, and mouse genetics.<br>
+The lab utilizes multidisciplinary approaches including genomics, epigenomics, bioinformatics, computational biology, and mouse genetics.<br>
  <br>
  <br>